Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Highlighting your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example of a resume letter:
+Here’s an example of the resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced [Your profession] I am confident that I will make the ideal choice for this role.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced person in your field I think I’d make a perfect fit for this position.

-I thank you for considering my application.
-I am looking forward to having a conversation with you.
+Thank you for your consideration of my application.
+I am looking forward to hearing from you.

 Sincerely,